vives-project-xp/EducationalGame1/Board Game/Player Rules v0.md

 The next clockwise player now starts their turn.

 ## Crisis Tracker:
 The Crisis tracker only has one cube marking its progress and is shared by all players.
-If ine player's Crisis

-(The crisis tracker is shared and has thresholds that if triggered unleash a random natural disaster.
-The higher the tracker the more thresholds and thus the more disasters.\
-Disasters wipe some buildings or create blocked terrain or reduce pops.
-If the tracker is fully filled, only the player with the most nature tiles wins)
+Whenever a player buys or loses a building that has a (crisis symbol) score, increase (when bought) or decrease (when removed from the board) the overall Crisis score.\
+Certain spaces on the Crisis Tracker are marked in red, these are what we call Thresholds.\ When a player moves the Crisis token on or past one of these Thresholds, that player draws a Disaster Card.

+### Disaster Cards:
+A player that forces the Crisis Score past or on a Treshold must draw a Disaster Card.
+This player then must perform the tasks on the card before the next player's turn can begin.

 ## When does the game end?
 The game continues until:
 - All tiles have been bought from the Building circle.
 - If no room is available to place any building tiles and no Land Expansions can be bought.
-- The crisis tracker has reached its maximum, the planet is now doomed and nobody wins.
+- The crisis tracker has reached its maximum, the planet is now doomed and the player with the most nature tiles wins the game.